kubernetes/cloud-provider-vsphere/docs/book/tutorials/deploying_ccm_and_csi_with_multi_dc_vc_aka_zones.md

 3. Updating your `StorageClass` when using Persistent Storage
 4. Example: Deploying a Kubernetes pod to a Specific Zone using Persistent Storage

-## Deploying Zones using the CCM and CSI driver
+## Deploying Zones using the CPI and CSI driver

 ### 1. Enabling Zones the `vsphere.conf` file

+Note that the CSI and CPI drivers have their own vsphere.conf files.
+The following modifications need to be made in both configuration.

 The zones implementation depends on 2 sets of vSphere tags to be used on objects, such as datacenters or clusters.
 The first is a `region` tag and the second is a `zone` tag. vSphere tags are very simply put key/value pairs that can be assigned to objects and instead of using fixed keys to denote a `region` or a `zone`, we give the end-user the ability to come up with their own keys for a `region` and `zone` in the form of vSphere Tag Catagory.
 It just allows for a level of indirection in case you already have regions and zones setup in your configuration.
 Once a key/label or vSphere Tag Category is selected for each, create a `[Labels]` section in the `vsphere.conf` then assign tag names for both `region` and `zone`.